NREL/HPC/docs/Documentation/Systems/Kestrel/getting_started_kestrel.md

 * A collection of sample makefiles, source codes, and scripts for Kestrel can be found in the [Kestrel repo](https://github.com/NREL/HPC/tree/master/kestrel).
 * A recording of the Kestrel onboarding meeting, as well as the slides, are posted on the [Compuational Science Tutorials  team](https://teams.microsoft.com/l/team/19%3a6nLmPDt9QHQMEuLHVBaxfsitEZSGH6oXT6lyVauMvXY1%40thread.tacv2/conversations?groupId=22ad3c7b-a45a-4880-b8b4-b70b989f1344&tenantId=a0f29d7e-28cd-4f54-8442-7885aee7c080).

+## Getting Help
+* The HPC Operations and Application teams are holding weekly office hours.
+Drop in to get assistance for any questions or issues you're having using Kestrel or our other HPC systems.
+The meeting links and schedule for Office Hours are posted on the [HPC Training Calendar](https://www.nrel.gov/hpc/training.html)
+* Contact [HPC-Help@nrel.gov](mailto://hpc-help@nrel.gov) for any technical questions or issues.
+Additionally, if you are experiencing scaling issues with your applications on Kestrel, please report it via this email.

 ## Contributions

 The [Kestrel repo](https://github.com/NREL/HPC/tree/master/kestrel) is open for contributions of examples, scripts, and other resources that would benefit the user community.
 To contribute, please open a Pull Request or contact [HPC-Help@nrel.gov](mailto://hpc-help@nrel.gov).
 To recommend topics to be covered, please open an [issue](https://github.com/NREL/HPC/issues) in the repository.